qiyfoundation/Qiy-Scheme/Definitions.md

-# Definitions of the 'Qiy Scheme V1.0'
+# Definitions of the Qiy Scheme

 ## Abstract